nookyo/qubership-workflow-hub/README.md

 3. Open an issue to discuss your changes.
 4. Submit a pull request with tests and documentation updates.

+> IMPORTANT: Before opening an issue or pull request you MUST read the [Contribution & PR Conduct](docs/code-of-conduct-prs.md).
+It defines required PR fields (Project/Area, linked Issue, labels) and the correct way to format and link issues.

 ---

 ## 📄 License